You can contact us in a variety of ways. By email, chat or hotline, in German or in English – our specialists are here to help you.

 Setting up a business in Germany

-You can find detailed information in the section "Setting up a business in Germany" in the article "Visa for a business start-up".
+You can find detailed information in the section "Setting up a business in Germany" in the "Visa for a business start-up" article.

 Depending on which self-employed activity you pursue, you can work as a freelancer or register a trade.
 You can find information on this topic in the "Types of new businesses" article.

 There are numerous funding programmes and free advice centres for people who want to become self-employed in Germany.
-Find out more in the dossier "Starting a business in Germany" in the article "Financing and funding programmes".
+Find out more in the dossier "Setting up a business in Germany" dossier in the "Financing and funding programmes" article.

 Living in Germany